Dealing with Stool-eating in Dogs

 At some point in a dog’s life he’s likely to sample the feces of cats, hoofed animals, (notably horses and deer), rabbits, and other dogs.
 He may even indulge in eating his own stool.

-Why would your dog be compelled to engage in such a revolting habit?
-Because he's driven by the forces of nature.
+Because he’s driven by the forces of nature.
 Coprophagia happens to be a normal behavior for dogs and has evolutionary underpinnings.
-Back in the days when our dogs' ancestors lived in cramped dens the living space quickly became soiled with waste from puppies – an ideal environment for transmission of parasites and other disease carriers.
+Back in the days when our dogs’ ancestors lived in cramped dens the living space quickly became soiled with waste from puppies – an ideal environment for transmission of parasites and other disease carriers.
 The mother and other adults ingested stool to keep the den clean.
-From this we know that dogs, in a primitive sense, are "programmed" to seek and eat stool in some situations.
+From this we know that dogs, in a primitive sense, are “programmed” to seek and eat stool in some situations.

 For a different reason, as an omnivore, your dog may also be attracted to the stool of deer, horses, rabbits and other animals for the nutrients and vegetable matter they contain.
 Of course, these nutrients are adequately supplied by commercial dog foods and are no longer needed from other sources, particularly one so disgusting.
 But, your dog may not be interested in such nutritional trivia, especially while running through fields in search of bounty.